 If you see this after your page is loaded completely, leafletJS files are missing.

 Relict of ancient African tropical forests

-Saint Helena rose above the sea level some 14 million years ago and last volcanic activity took place some 8 million years ago.
-Over this long time period here have evolved specific species of plants and animals not met anywhere else in the world.
+Saint Helena rose above sea level some 14 million years ago and the last volcanic activity took place some 8 million years ago.
+Over this long time period here have evolved specific species of plants and animals that are not met anywhere else in the world.

 Before the coming of people nearly all the plants which were growing on the island were endemic.
 It is possible that on Saint Helena island we see relicts of African flora and fauna.